forward-distribution/bridget/docs/integration.md

 |---|---|---|
 |webview-social|Indicates that this is a social sharing link and should prompt the native share sheet.|false|

-By default, when a social sharing link is clicked, it will try to extract the metadata (url, title, description) from multiple sources in the following order:
+All you need to do is add the `css` class `webview-social` onto the clickable html tag, and `bridget` will take care of the rest.

+The 2nd requirement is to have ***at least one*** of the following metadata formats available:

 - LDJson metadata
 ```html
 <script type="application/ld+json">